emllnd/cvw2024site/src/content/week5/index.md

 The learning goals for Week 5 are

-- Learn world building tools for prototyping
+* Learn world building tools for prototyping
-- Learn canvas and interaction UIs
+* Learn canvas and interaction UIs
-- Learn hand and avatar animation
+* Learn hand and avatar animation
-- Make an escape room experience
+* Make an escape room experience

-&nbsp;

 ### 3D User Interfaces

 With the continuing development of affordable immersive virtual reality (VR) systems, there is now a growing market for consumer content.
 The current form of consumer systems is not dissimilar to the lab-based VR systems of the past 30 years: the primary input mechanism is a head-tracked display and one or two tracked hands with buttons and joysticks on hand-held controllers.
 Over those 30 years, a very diverse academic literature has emerged that covers design and ergonomics of 3D user interfaces (3DUIs).
 However, the growing consumer market has engaged a very broad range of creatives that have built a very diverse set of designs.
 Sometimes these designs adopt findings from the academic literature, but other times they experiment with completely novel or counter-intuitive mechanisms.
 Find further details in [Directions for 3D User Interface Research from Consumer VR Games](https://ieeexplore.ieee.org/document/9523846).

-&nbsp;

 ## Hand Tracking